Cobbcode/Clean_GPS_data/index.md

 This is a quick guide to extract the mongoose GPS data using GPSBabel.
-I've also provided some code for the first few data cleaning steps.
-The rest is available - just need to get around to adding it to here!
+I've also provided some info on the first few data cleaning steps in Script 1, but will continue adding to it when I have time.

 # Using GPSBabel to convert the map files